mbernste/mbernste.github.io/_posts/2024-11-16-Art_of_War_part1.md

 **Therefore a wise general strives to feed off the enemy.
 Each pound of food taken from the enemy is equivalent to twenty pounds you provide by yourself.**

- Again, Sun Tzu here is taking a quantitative approach to strategic assessment.
-He very literally quantifies the benefit of “feeding off the enemy” versus preparing provisions.
+ This is a very quantitative  He very literally quantifies the benefit of “feeding off the enemy” versus preparing provisions.

 **So what kills the enemy is anger, what gets the enemy’s goods is reward.**